easyforitall/Disease-prescription-prediction-using-RNN/README.md

 7) compiling the model
 8) Training the model

-LIBRARIES USED:
+**LIBRARIES USED** :

-.
-Tensorflow
+1) Tensorflow
-.
-Keras
+2) Keras
-.
-Tokenizer
+3) Tokenizer
-. pad_sequences
+4) pad_sequences
-.
-LSTM
+5) LSTM
-.
-Dense
+6) Dense
-.
-Model
+7) Model
-.
-Input
+8) Input
-.
-LabelEncoder
+9) LabelEncoder
-. to_categorical
+10) to_categorical
-.
-Embedding
+11) Embedding

-Disease &amp; prescription prediction using RNN &amp; LSTM
+"This project implements disease and prescription prediction using RNN and LSTM, enabling AI-driven diagnosis and treatment recommendations based on patient symptoms."